How To: Use Muriatic Acid

 Due to all of the damage this chemical could cause in one wrong move, extreme caution is mandatory when using, storing, and disposing of muriatic acid.
 Adhere to the following best practices before beginning any project that involves the acid:

-• Wear full-face protection, a respirator, thick, full-coverage clothing, and acid-resistant protective gloves when working with muriatic acid.
+- Wear full-face protection, a respirator, thick, full-coverage clothing, and acid-resistant protective gloves.

-• Only mix muriatic acid in a glass or acid-resistant plastic container (find a list here).
+- Only mix muriatic acid in a glass or acid-resistant plastic container.

 Practice all the safety precautions above, and you should be able to use muriatic acid with great success.
 Here are six projects where you might find it indispensable:

-Swimming pool pH balance.
+- Swimming pool pH balance.
 If the pool’s pH level is too high, muriatic acid can bring balance to the water.
 Purchase “swimming pool acid” for this maintenance task.
-Though nothing more than muriatic acid—and the same price—it will have thorough instructions and formulas for use in your particular pool.
+Though nothing more than muriatic acid—and the same price—it will have thorough instructions and formulas for use in a swimming pool.
 You’ll added it in, re-test the pH levels after a few hours and once it’s back in range, you’ll be ready for that dip!

 How to Dispose of Muriatic Acid

 Like many potent chemicals used for cleaning and repair, muriatic acid cannot be dumped down the drain or anywhere on your property.
 It must be disposed of safely to avoid harming your home and the environment.